ctools/ctools/doc/source/users/tutorials/howto/fermi/howto_fermi_spectrum.rst

      You will learn how to use :ref:`csspec` to derive the spectral energy density of a source from Fermi-LAT data.

-To determine a spectral of the Vela pulsar you can use the :ref:`csspec` script.
+To determine a spectrum of the Vela pulsar you can use the :ref:`csspec` script.
 To do this, type

 .. code-block:: bash